Pyshou/MD-FEP_parallel_Q5/5_prep_topologies/README.md

 - Make another folder rather called i.e. top_X_rec (X=name of your compound A).

-- Do the same as before but instead, your rec.pdb is the
+- Do the same as before (get the "Forcefield" folder of your ligand A) and instead, your rec.pdb is the receptor you prepared in section 2 of this repository.

+- Now, replace the ligand coordinates by those of your aligned compound A (rec.pdb prepared in section 3).

+- Remove clashing waters.